benjyongzh/where-atm-sg/README.md

 ## To-do list

-- atmlist: onhover of list item, scale up and colour map marker
+- atmlist: onhover of list item, scale up and colour map marker. do not show filtered out atms
-- map marker use circle
+- map marker no hover or clicking events when filtered out
-- onhover of map marker, highlight list item
 - atmlistitem, change to accordion to show details
 - infoWindow to be replaced with: mobile: pop-up at bottom of screen, non-mobile: details in accordion in atmlist
 - map colour styling